 You may believe that you’re addicted to porn or another behavior involving sex.
 But your true addiction is to your story.
 Your mind is like a hard drive filled with beliefs set when you were a kid.
 It’s these beliefs that you may have resistance to uncovering.
 Yet these beliefs in the form of your thoughts and your stories are the keys to opening the door to freedom from sexually compulsive behaviors.
 Resistance is in the way to a better life.

 For example, a client might mention that his father hit him.
 He remembers that fact.
 But how did he feel about it?
 The client might say, “It’s just the way it was.”
-In that case, he’s protecting himself from remembering the pain of that experience, both the physical pain of being hit by a person who was twice his size, and the emotional pain of being hit by his own father.
+In that case, he’s protecting himself from remembering the pain of that experience, both the physical pain of being hit by a person who was twice his size and the emotional pain of being hit by his own father.
 Why doesn’t he want to remember the emotional part of the experience?
-Because it’s painful.
+Because it’s almost too painful.
 So he resists remembering.
-However, that emotion is key to his recovery.
+However, that emotion is key to his sex addiction recovery and a better life.
 The pain is already there.
 It’s already impacting him and his decisions in life — like watching porn as a way to temporarily feel better.

 This client resisted feeling that emotional pain which, typically, is rooted in childhood beliefs based on false interpretations or cognitive distortions.
 Did you ever try to open a door that wasn’t actually locked, but wouldn’t open?
 It wouldn’t open because it was stuck.
 It wouldn’t move.
 It resisted moving.
 Similarly, when you resist exploring your mind, your stories, and your beliefs about yourself, you are also stuck.
 However, with enough determination, that stuck door will open.